AlexanderWyss/LED-Controller/README.md

 adb install .\platforms\android\app\build\outputs\apk\debug\app-debug.apk
 ```

-Dependig on wheter it is used as Website or App Http or Bluetooth will be used.
+Dependig on wheter it is used as Website or App, Http or Bluetooth will be used.